Do you just want to enjoy visiting a museum in London where there aren’t many kids running around?

 2.5 million exhibits comprise the complete collection, although a significant part of these are housed in different British museums.

-Documents, ship models, maritime art, cartography and navigational instruments can be seen and admired here.
+Fortunately, you can still see many original documents, ship models, maritime art, cartography and navigational instruments here.

 It’s likely there will be some young ones goofing around at the various interactive exhibits, but it’s still a fantastic museum for adults to visit.